Interactions-Nexus/Nexus-Wiki/tritium++/invoices.md

 `session` : Required by **argument** `-multiuser=1` to be supplied to identify the user session.
 For single-user API mode the session should not be supplied.

 `name` : Required to **identify** the name of the invoice.
 The name should be in the format username:name (for local names).
-This is optional if the `address` is provided
+This is optional if the `address` is provided.

 `address` : Required to **identify** the register address of the invoice.
 This is optional if the `name` is provided.